 There are huge demands on the sector, which are creating BOTH challenges and opportunities.
-There is also an awful lot of information circulating the internet and social media that generically helps business and individuals: all useful
+There is also an awful lot of information circulating the internet and social media that generically helps business and individuals: all useful, but we will try and distill the most useful for you on a regular basis.

 We are working hard to put together resources to support all those involved in our sector:

 Make sure you are signed up for our support bulletin: sent out at every fortnight, full of information specifically relevant to independent food retailers and the producers who supply them.
 It will give you practical business support.

 If you are an independent retailer and do not currently receive a printed copy of Fine Food Digest and would like to going forward, please apply here.